New rights to redress

 - Aggressive doorstep selling Conducting personal visits to the consumer's home ignoring the consumer's request to leave or not to return.

 Cross border trading

-The CPRs also aim to clarify consumers’ rights and simplify the process of cross-border trade.
+The Consumer Protection from Unfair Trading Regulations also aim to clarify consumers’ rights and simplify the process of cross-border trade.

 The regulations give you the same protection against unfair practices and rogue traders whether you're buying from your corner shop or purchasing from a website based in Spain.

-This also means that businesses can advertise and market to all 480 million consumers in the EU, in the same way as to their domestic customers.
+This also means that businesses can advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.

-The principle aim is to boost consumer confidence and give business a uniform and transparent EU wide set of rules.
+The principle aim is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.

 As of 1st October 2014 new amendments have been made to the Consumer Protection from Unfair Trading Regulations which give you new rights to redress - specifically if you've been the victim of a misleading action - for example a false statement - or aggressive selling.

 A right to undo the contract You will be able to end the contract as long as you haven't fully consumed goods or digital products, or received a service in full.